Jalan (TV series): Plot

-Nisha seeing her sister's expensive gifts and big house trying to break her engagement with Ahmer, behaving rudely with him in the process.
+Nisha, seeing her sister's expensive gifts and big house, tries to break her engagement with Ahmer, behaving rudely with him in the process.
 Both of their families and Ahmer disagree, and instead set the wedding date.
 Nisha starts plotting her evil plans and makes Ahmer look bad in front of her parents by accusing him of bringing a knife to kill her, leading to their engagement being broken, while she also tries to come closer to Asfandyar, trying to manipulate him.

-Ahmer confronts Nisha with Asfandyar in a Mall, where Asfand is seen holding Nisha's hand.
+Ahmer confronts Nisha with Asfandyar in a mall, where Asfand is seen holding Nisha's hand.
 Misha asks Ahmer to go away and never come back.
-Ahmer tries to tell Misha about Nisha's character but she ignores him.
-Nisha comes back home and tells this to her mother and father.
-They call Ahmer's mother and ask to keep Ahmer away from Nisha.
+Ahmer tries to tell Misha about Nisha's character, but she ignores him.
+Nisha comes back home and tells this to her parents.
+They call Ahmer's mother and ask her to keep Ahmer away from Nisha.
 Ahmer's mother passes away.

-Tanveer(Nisha's father) and Sajeela(Nisha's mother) go to Lahore to attend her funeral and leave Nisha at Asfand's home as they think it is inappropriate for Nisha to go there.
+Tanveer (Nisha's father) and Sajeela (Nisha's mother) go to Lahore to attend her funeral and leave Nisha at Asfand's home as they think it is inappropriate for Nisha to go there.
 Nisha tries to get closer to Asfand, standing very close to him, going places without Misha and many more plans.
 Asfand also shamelessly falls in love with her.

-After some time, Nisha's parents think that Nisha is attached to Asfand's house so they decide to come back.
-Nisha's parents go to pick Nisha but she refuses, her father forces her to go back home and Meenu also ask her, so she unwillingly goes.
+Upon returning from another city, Nisha's parents go to pick Nisha and take her home, but she refuses, her father forces her and Meenu also asks her to, so she unwillingly goes.
 Aside, Misha finds out she is pregnant.
-Soon, Ahmer is forced into a wedding with Areej but Areej loves Ahmer.
+Soon, Ahmer is forced into a wedding with Areej who loves him.
 Nisha then continues to separate her sister from Asfand, who shamelessly falls in love with her and thinks about divorcing Meenu.
-One day, Misha finds out about their affair, she throws Nisha out of their house and gets ill and is shifted to the hospital, where Nisha's parents hear Nisha and Asfand talking romantically.
+One day, Misha finds out about their affair, she throws Nisha out of their house and gets ill and is shifted to the hospital, where Nisha's parents eavesdrop Nisha and Asfand flirting.